mattlinares/mattlinares.github.io/_posts/2014-07-05-growing-online-reputation-as-credit.md

 The other week, I set a bounty on a web forum, offering reputation points that I had earned, in exchange for a solution to a problem I had posted on the site.
 My question now included added incentive for someone to provide a fix.

 [Stack Exchange](http://www.stackoverflow.com) is a slick platform for finding solutions in the question-answer format.
 It has sought to optimise the process of highlighting and rewarding effective answers.
 The user reputation system is prominent, nuanced and motivates participants in various ways.
-Give to the community and the community (through the system) gives back.

 <div class="image-full"><img class="image-right" src='/images/stack-exchange.jpg'>
 	<p>Stack Exchange: A community cultivating its value.</p>